 - water, to thin

 Cook the vermicelli noodles first.
 Since the noodles are very thin, they don't need to boil.
-Just pour hot water over them and let them "cook" for about 5 minutes (read instructions on package), Once soft, drain the noodles and set them aside.
+Just pour hot water over them and let them "cook" for about 5 minutes (read the instructions on package), Once soft, drain the noodles and set them aside.
 Then prep all the veggies and herbs.

 To assemble the spring rolls, pour warm water into a shallow dish and immerse the rice paper to soften, for about 5 seconds.
 The rice paper should be pliable, but not too soft.
 If it becomes too soft, it will stick and tear.
 Always work with one rice paper at a time.

 Wrap each roll in a damp towel or cling wrap to prevent the spring rolls from sticking and drying out.
-Repeat until all filling ingredients are used up.
+Repeat until all the filling ingredients are used up.
 Serve with peanut sauce.